A New Proof of the Flat Wall Theorem

 Our last lemma is an algorithmic version of Lemma~\ref{lem:flatwalllike}.

-\begin{Lemma} There exists an algorithm with the following specifications.\\ {\bf Input:} A graph $G$ on $n$ vertices and $m$ edges, a subgraph $W$ of $G$, a cycle $C$ in $G$, a cycle $D$ in $W$ such that $W-V(D)$ is connected, four internally disjoint paths from $V(W) \setminus V(D)$ to $V(C)$ with distinct ends in $C$ such that each intersects $D$ in a path, \rt{an optimal} $C$-reduction sequence $Y_1,Y_2,\ldots,Y_k$ in $G$ leading to a $C$-reduction $J$, and drawing of $J$ in the plane with $C$ bounding a face.\\ {\bf Output:} A separation $(A,B)$ in $G$ satisfying {\rm(1)--(4)} of Lemma~\ref{lem:flatwalllike}.\\ {\bf Running time:} $O(n+m)$. \end{Lemma}
+\begin{Lemma} There exists an algorithm with the following specifications.\\ {\bf Input:} A graph $G$ on $n$ vertices and $m$ edges, a subgraph $W$ of $G$, a cycle $C$ in $G$, a cycle $D$ in $W$ such that $W-V(D)$ is connected, four internally disjoint paths from $V(W) \setminus V(D)$ to $V(C)$ with distinct ends in $C$ such that each intersects $D$ in a path, \zz{and a $C$-rendition of $G$.\\} {\bf Output:} A separation $(A,B)$ in $G$ satisfying {\rm(1)--(4)} of Lemma~\ref{lem:flatwalllike} \zz{and an $\Omega$-rendition of $G[B]$, where $\Omega$ is a cyclic ordering of $A\cap B$ and the cyclic order is determined by the order on $D$.\\} {\bf Running time:} $O(n+m)$. \end{Lemma}